xmengkinaxis/CPP/System Design Interview Checklist.md

     - What APIs does it expose? (interface)
     - What data does it store/manage? (state/data)

-# 1 Ask clarifying and high-level design Questions to scope the problem well
+# 1 Ask clarifying and high-level design questions to **scope** the problem well

-what an interviewer is expecting from us; the interviewer is evaluating your investigative abilities<br>
+It is what an interviewer is expecting from us; the interviewer is evaluating your investigative abilities

-- to Gather requirements, and to scope the problem
+- to gather requirements, and to **scope** the problem
-- to outline use cases, to gather constraints, and to validate our assumptions Whenever you interact with a platform, think of the who, why, what, and how.
-Looking into designing the incentives for all kinds of users for them to interact with the system. <br>
+- to outline use cases, to gather constraints, and to validate our assumptions whenever you interact with a platform; think of who, why, what, and how.
+Looking into designing the incentives for all kinds of users for them to interact with the system.

 The functional requirements are the **features and functionalities** that the user will get, whereas the non-functional requirements are the **expectations in terms of performance** from the system.

-## 1.1 Functional Requirements (Product Features + User Requirements)
+## 1.1 Functional Requirements (Product Features/Functionalities + User Requirements)

-### 1.1.1 Product Features
+### 1.1.1 Product Features/Functionalties

-* Goal: What is the goal? <br>
+- **Goal**: What is the goal?
-* Functions: What does the system do? <br>
+- **Functions**: What does the system do?
-* Input and output: What are the inputs and outputs of the system? <br>
+- **Input and output**: What are the inputs and outputs of the system?
-* Criticality: What is the criticality of the system? <br>
+- **Criticality**: What is the criticality of the system?

 ### 1.1.2 User requirements

-* User types: Who is going to use it?
+- **User types**: Who is going to use it?
 How many kinds of users are there?
 The categories of people.
-E.g.Creator, Viewer, and Advertiser.  <br>
+E.g. Creator, Viewer, and Advertiser.
-* Purpose: Why?
+- **Purpose**: Why?
 Their incentives to use the system.
-We develop the whats (incentives/procedures) and the whys (why someone would interact with that kind of content). <br>
+We develop the whats (incentives/procedures) and the whys (why someone would interact with that kind of content).
-* User cases:
+- **User cases**:
-  * What are the use cases? <br>
+  - What are the use cases?
-  * How are they going to use it?  <br>
+  - How are they going to use it?
-  * What kind of operations does the system support? <br>
+  - What kind of **operations** does the system support?
-  * Read-Heavery vs Write-Heavy
+  - Read-Heavery vs Write-Heavy

-## 1.2 Non-Functional Requirements (Product Properties + User Expectations) (PACELC + reliable + Scalability + Extensibility)
+## 1.2 Non-Functional Requirements (Product Properties + User Expectations in term of performance) (PACELC + Reliable + Scalability + Extensibility)

 CAP theory.
-CP or AP?
-PACELC (When Partition, Availability or Consistency, Else Latency or Consistency); High reliable and high scalable;  <br>
+CP or AP? **PACELC (When Partition, Availability or Consistency, Else Latency or Consistency)**; High reliable and high scalable;
 Reliability, Redundant, Stable, Security, Availability 100 up-time?, Simplicity vs Complexity, Maintainability, Consistency, or eventual consistency <br>

-Need enough resources to handle the increasing load; the system must be simple so that it is easy to scale at any point in time; performance should always be increased with scalability. <br>
+Need enough resources to handle the increasing load; the system must be simple so that it is easy to scale at any point in time; **performance should always be increased with scalability**. <br>

 ### Availability

-* System must be highly available to keep the users engaged with the platform
+- System must be highly available to keep the users **engaged** with the platform
-* the percentage of the time that a system remains operational to perform its required function in a specific period under normal conditions; if a system is reliable, it is available.
-However, if it is available, it is not necessarily reliable.  <br>
-* Every request received by a non-failing node in the system must result in a response.
+- **Every request received by a non-failing node in the system must result in a response**.
 Refers to the system's ability to remain accessible even if one or more nodes in the system to go down.
+- Definition: **the percentage of the time that a system remains operational to perform its required function in a specific period under normal conditions**; if a system is reliable, it is available.
+However, if it is available, it is not necessarily reliable.
-* Measured in a number of 9s, three 9s - 99.9%, four 9s - 99.99% <br>
+  - Measured in a number of 9s, three 9s - 99.9%, four 9s - 99.99%
-* Availability = Uptime ÷ (Uptime + downtime);  <br>
+  - Availability = Uptime ÷ (Uptime + downtime);
-* **Mean Time Between Failures (MTBF)**: total uptime / # of failures.
-This is the average time between failures.  <br>
+  - **Mean Time Between Failures (MTBF)**: total uptime / # of failures.
+This is the **average time between failures**.
-* **Mean Time to Repair (MTTR)**: total downtime / # of failures.
-This is the average time taken to recover from a failure. <br>
+  - **Mean Time to Repair (MTTR)**: total downtime / # of failures.
+This is the **average time taken to recover from a failure**.
-* Availability can be **achieved** through CDN (Cache), redundancy (replica of servers and data) , load balancing (distribute the requests only to the active healthy nodes by local LB and to different locations by global LB), choosing high availability databases <br>
+- Availability can be **achieved** through CDN (Cache), redundancy (replica of servers and data) , load balancing (distribute the requests only to the active healthy nodes by local LB and to different locations by global LB), choosing high availability databases

 ### Consistency
 All nodes see the same data at the same time, no matter users read/write from/to any node.
 Equivalent to having a single up-to-date copy of the data. is the agreement between multiple nodes in a distributed system to achieve a certain value. <br>
-* **Strong consistency**: the data in all nodes is the same at any time; offers up-to-date data, but at the cost of high latency. <br>
+- **Strong consistency**: the data in all nodes is the same at any time; offers up-to-date data, but at the cost of high latency. <br>
-* **Weak consistency:** no guarantee that all nodes have the same data at any time.  <br>
+- **Weak consistency:** no guarantee that all nodes have the same data at any time.  <br>
-* **Eventual consistency:** ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data. <br>
+- **Eventual consistency:** ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data. <br>
-* high consistency on messages can be achieved with the help of a FIFO messaging queue with strict ordering
+- high consistency on messages can be achieved with the help of a FIFO messaging queue with strict ordering

 ### Efficiency (Performance, Latency and throughput)
-* Two standard measures of its efficiency are **the response time(or latency)** that denotes the delay to obtain the first item and **the throughput (or bandwidth)** with denotes the number of items delivered in a given time unit.
+- Two standard measures of its efficiency are **the response time(or latency)** that denotes the delay to obtain the first item and **the throughput (or bandwidth)** with denotes the number of items delivered in a given time unit.
 (Metrics: Latency/Response Time, throughput/Bandwidth)
-* **Response Time**: the time difference between request and response
+- **Response Time**: the time difference between request and response
-* **Latency**: how long a system takes to transmit data from one point to another point in the system;
+- **Latency**: how long a system takes to transmit data from one point to another point in the system;
-* **Throughput** is the amount of work done by the system in a given particular time. partition and split data, so they are served by different machines in the parallel read or write; cache at the different layers, including the client side, front-end servers, and databases
+- **Throughput** is the amount of work done by the system in a given particular time. partition and split data, so they are served by different machines in the parallel read or write; cache at the different layers, including the client side, front-end servers, and databases
-* **Bandwidth** is the maximum data that can be transferred on the different networks.
+- **Bandwidth** is the maximum data that can be transferred on the different networks.
-* Employ the right technology for the right feature; User different datastores for different reasons; use different distributed caches depending upon the use case and access frequency;
+- Employ the right technology for the right feature; User different datastores for different reasons; use different distributed caches depending upon the use case and access frequency;
-* can be **achieved** by using multiple machines to parallel process; minimize the latency by geographically distributing servers and their caches, adding cache clusters on top of database clusters, and using CDNs for frequently sharing documents and media content; can be **achieved** by Caching at each layer (web server, application server, cluster, data base, file system, storage units), CDN, Index, the appropriate programming language
+- can be **achieved** by using multiple machines to parallel process; minimize the latency by geographically distributing servers and their caches, adding cache clusters on top of database clusters, and using CDNs for frequently sharing documents and media content; can be **achieved** by Caching at each layer (web server, application server, cluster, data base, file system, storage units), CDN, Index, the appropriate programming language
-* video streaming should be smooth
+- video streaming should be smooth

 ### Scalability
-* a distributed system can continuously evolve in order to support the growing amount of work (handle the increasing amount of user requests, and work with the more data);
+- a distributed system can continuously evolve in order to support the growing amount of work (handle the increasing amount of user requests, and work with the more data);
-* increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability <br>
+- increase resources and performance with increasing load and traffic over the existing system without affecting the complexity and performance; need enough resources to handle the increasing load, for it would be increased at any point in time; should be simple and easy to scale; performance should always be increased with scalability <br>
-* A system can be called scalable if adding more resources in the system results in performance increases.
+- A system can be called scalable if adding more resources in the system results in performance increases.
 Performance is directly proportional to resources added. <br>
-* Horizontal (scaling out) vs Vertical Scaling (scaling up) <br>
+- Horizontal (scaling out) vs Vertical Scaling (scaling up) <br>
-* The system should be able to scale up and down, depending on the number of requests; Auto-scaling policies are crucial for maintaining the desired level of performance, availability, and cost efficiency <br>
+- The system should be able to scale up and down, depending on the number of requests; Auto-scaling policies are crucial for maintaining the desired level of performance, availability, and cost efficiency <br>
-* Scalability can be **achieved** through CDN (Cache which bring the content closer to user and remove the requirement of high bandwidth), reading replicas, partitioning data/files, horizontal sharding of database,  the isolation of different services (micro-services), load balancer, separate read/write operations on different server; optimize a general-purpose server for special tasks by carefull performance engineering of the full software stack <br>
+- Scalability can be **achieved** through CDN (Cache which bring the content closer to user and remove the requirement of high bandwidth), reading replicas, partitioning data/files, horizontal sharding of database,  the isolation of different services (micro-services), load balancer, separate read/write operations on different server; optimize a general-purpose server for special tasks by carefull performance engineering of the full software stack <br>
-* Partition and split the big file/blobs into small-sized chunks to scale the requests, served by different partition servers; maybe range-based partition; need a partition mapping
+- Partition and split the big file/blobs into small-sized chunks to scale the requests, served by different partition servers; maybe range-based partition; need a partition mapping
-* Storage, bandwidth, and the number of concurrent user request should NOT become bottleneck, or overwhelm any servers
+- Storage, bandwidth, and the number of concurrent user request should NOT become bottleneck, or overwhelm any servers

 ### Reliability
-* **Goal**: keep delivering its service even when one or several of its software or hardware components fail; handle faults, failures, and errors;
+- **Goal**: keep delivering its service even when one or several of its software or hardware components fail; handle faults, failures, and errors;
-  * A **fault** is a defect or flaw in the system's components.
+  - A **fault** is a defect or flaw in the system's components.
 A fault is a defect or flaw in the system's hardware or software that can potentially cause the system to deviate from its expected behavior.
-  * A **failure** is the visible manifestation of a system not performing as expected due to one or more faults.
+  - A **failure** is the visible manifestation of a system not performing as expected due to one or more faults.
-  * An **error** is a human action or decision that can introduce faults or lead to failures in the system.
+  - An **error** is a human action or decision that can introduce faults or lead to failures in the system.
-* **achieve** such resilience with a cost in order to eliminate every single point of failure (vulnerable), data lost, authentication(???)
+- **achieve** such resilience with a cost in order to eliminate every single point of failure (vulnerable), data lost, authentication(???)
-  * client:
+  - client:
-    * use local storage, and resend after reconnect
+    - use local storage, and resend after reconnect
-  * System:
+  - System:
-    * redundancy of the hardware, software components and data
+    - redundancy of the hardware, software components and data
-    * load balancer: achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts.
+    - load balancer: achieve with health check (heartbeat protocol, gossip protocol), and monitoring services with alerts.
-    * services are decoupled and isolated;
+    - services are decoupled and isolated;

 ### Concurrency
 To maximize system's performance: high bandwidth and high throughput.